Vedakeerthi/Python-programs/README.md

 A simple array operation program which is very helpful and handy, but the array is of 2D array.
 Here the array is created using the arange function where upto the declared value the array is created, and it is reshaped as 6x6 matrix.
 Once this is done the 4th and the 5th row of the matrix is extracted from the array.
 Next to that, an another 2d array is declared and stored in a variable, then the sum of the columns of the array is done using the sum function declaring that axis=0, which means it takes the columns not the rows.
 <br/>

+# **Alarm clock :**

+A perfect intermediate project for all python programmers.
+The program takes input of all the necessary details like when to set the alarm like hours, minutes and am/pm.
+Then a while loop is made to run and if the hour and minutes are as same as the input then a music is made to play using the mixer function from the pygame module, then a notification is made to display on your pc using the notification function from the plyer module.
+This is how this program works, if the alarm is said to pm and hours is less than 12, then the hours is added with 12, since it uses railway timings.